 Volunteer radiotrackers fit a banded hawk with a radio transmitter weighing less than 3 percent of body weight, and follow the hawk constantly as it moves through California.
 A successful tracking season gives us a chance to study daily timing of migration, the hawk's habitat use, and even the human impacts on migration.

-In 2012, telemetrists tagged and followed 2 Broad-winged Hawks.
+Telemetrists last followed 2 Broad-winged Hawks in 2012.
 The first, “Marathon,” was tagged on Sept.
-17 and successfully tracked to the Mexican border from the Marin Headlands by volunteer telemetrists in four days, following a similar path and timeframe as the only other Broadwing that had been tracked by the GGRO, in 1994.
+17 and successfully tracked to the Mexican border from the Marin Headlands in four days, following a similar path and time frame as the only other Broadwing that had been tracked by the GGRO, in 1994.
 The second, “Lakota,” was tagged and released on Sept.
 29, and was found dead on Angel Island on Oct.
 4. A necropsy found the speculated cause of death was a 4-6mm hole in her back that pierced through the muscles and ended in one of her lungs.